szurcher/simple-regex/README.rst

 * ``outfile`` is there for convenience.
 By default output is sent to STDOUT, but if you specify an outfile it will receive the text with replacements instead.  ``infile`` is required as the program does **not** read STDIN.

 * By default DEBUG level is ERROR and regex.log will be empty.
 If you set ``-x INFO`` you will get a lot of (probably useless) info about where the program found matches.

+* The program is licensed under the `BSD 2-Clause license`__.
+See the LICENSE_ file for details.
+If there is a discrepancy between the LICENSE_ file and this README, the LICENSE_ takes precedence.

+.. _LICENSE: LICENSE

+__ LICENSE_